digital-sound-antiques/vm2413/README.md

 |0xC0-0xC7|BD|
 |0xC8-0xCF|HH & SD|
 |0xD0-0xD7|TOM & CYM|

+The extra registers need 42 us (152 clocks) waiting time for each access.

 Note that MSX-BASIC's MML do not allow to access the extra registers.
 If you try to test this feature from 1chip MSX (a commercial product which employes VM2413), use `OUT` command instead.